Coppernic/coppernic.github.io/docs/os/policy.md

 Security update policy for Android
 ---------------

-Coppernic combines the latest security patch and submits for approval to Google twice a year.
+Coppernic combines the latest security patches and submits for approval to Google twice a year.
-These updates are correlated with update given by Google to [aosp project](https://source.android.com/).
+These updates are correlated with the updates of the Google to [aosp project](https://source.android.com/).
 They are considered as *Major Release*.
-In the meantime, Coppernic can provide intermediary version with bug fixes if need be.
+In the meantime, Coppernic can provide intermediary versions with bug fixes if needed.

 There are two kinds of updates: